SaaS Gamification Strategies to Improve Customer Engagement and Retention

 5 SaaS gamification strategies to retain customers

 Suppose you’re a SaaS company that sells project management software.
-In that case, you can give customers badges for:
+In that case, you could give customers badges for:

 • Creating their first project